Editing versus Retouching

 Trish: I always want a personal referral and a portfolio of their work, so I pay to have them do a few sample images to check if they’re editing the way I edit.
 I normally use another editor for bulk editing the hundreds of photos we take of events.
 I do select 25 “hero shots” that I do the final editing for the event.

 These additional editors aren’t used too often but they seem to be vetted carefully to match the style and produce similar final products that match the quality of images that Trish produces.

 When it comes to editing, we want to represent your personal brand as well as your personality in its own unique way.
 The final image conveys a connection to your work and demonstrates the look that you desire and it will be something you are proud of.
 Schedule a consult with us to learn how you can be the recipient of a final product that portrays the best you through our hard work and dedication to the perfect images.

-Keywords: 2020, editing, headshots, photo editing, photography, photography by trish alegre-smith, portraits, retouching
+Keywords: 2020, editing, headshots, photo editing, photography, photography by trish alegre-smith, portraits, Resource, retouching

 Recent PostsLet Me Introduce Myself Photographing the 15th Annual Armed Services YMCA Angels of the Battlefield Gala "Airman to Mom" Women of the Military podcast interviews Trish Alegre-Smith Trish Alegre-Smith speaks at the National Military Spouse Network Summit 2021 Trish Alegre-Smith Interviewed in June 2021 Military Families Magazine Our 10th Cover for AmeriForce Media: June 2021 Issue of Military Families Magazine Editing versus Retouching Behind the Scenes: Sgt Cleo's First Magazine Shoot Falling for Fall Portraits!
 Trish Alegre-Smith interviewed on "Drop and Give me 20" Podcast